Identification & Management of Field Crop Diseases in Victoria

 Fungicides

 There are a range of fungicides available that will provide suppression of scald.
 Fertiliser and seed applied fungicides provide effective suppression during the seedling stages of crop development, while foliar fungicides are most effective when applied during the beginning of stem elongation (GS31) to flag leaf emergence (GS39) stages.
-Two applications of fungicide are generally required to minimise grain yield and quality loss where disease pressure is sustained during the season.
+Two applications of fungicide are generally required to minimise grain yield and quality loss in season with sustained disease pressure.
+Fungicide applications that coincide with the early stages of scald development are more effective than later applications.
+Delayed applications may be less effective as scald can rapidly damage leaf tissue when conditions are favourable.

 Please note: This book is also available on AppleBooks